Pitlochry Station Bookshop: History

 The bookshop was launched in 2005, after a local councillor, the late Eleanor Howie, publicised ScotRail's new ‘Adopt-a-Station’ scheme and asked the public for ideas on how to revive the empty buildings at Pitlochry Station.
 Three local women – Priscilla Lorimer, Elizabeth Templeton and Nancy Cameron – came forward with a plan to raise money for charity by selling second-hand books to rail travellers.
 They began with a few boxes of books for sale in the waiting room and soon the premises expanded, as ScotRail offered the old John Menzies newspaper stall to the group.
 When they outgrew that, the old station master's office was added to make the bookshop that we know today.
-In 2019, the bookshop expanded still further, taking over the old salt store-room to become a much-needed book-store where donated books are checked, priced and held until going to be sold, either in the bookshop or to one of our specialist buyers or online through eBay.
+In 2019, the bookshop expanded even further, taking over the old salt store-room to become a much-needed book-store where donated books are checked, priced and held until going to be sold, either in the bookshop or to one of our specialist buyers or online through eBay.